-MEDICATION REGIMEN (EC §49480): Parents of any student on a continuing medication regimen for a non-episodic condition shall inform the school nurse or other designated certificated school employee of the medication(s) being taken, the current dosage, and the name of the supervising physician.
-With the consent of the parent, the school nurse may communicate with the physician and may counsel with school personnel regarding the possible effects of the drug on the child's physical, intellectual, and social behavior, as well as possible behavioral signs and symptoms of adverse side effects, omission, or overdose.
+MEDICATION REGIMEN (EC §49480): Parents are to notify the principal if their child is on a continuing medication regimen.
+This notification shall include the name of the medication being taken, the dosage, and the name of the supervising physician.
+With parental consent, the principal or school nurse may confer with the physician regarding possible side effects of the drug, including symptoms of adverse side effects, omission or overdose and counsel with school personnel as deemed appropriate.